Essential PPE in Healthcare Rooms

 For More Protection Against Workplace Hazards, Call ServiceMaster Clean

-While becoming familiar with and following OSHA's personal protective equipment regulations can serve to reduce exposure to pathogens and infectious diseases, keeping your facility properly sanitized, cleaned, and disinfected can effectively reduce the amount of lingering hazards.
+Becoming familiar with and following OSHA's personal protective equipment regulations can serve to reduce exposure to pathogens and infectious diseases.
 Call the experts at ServiceMaster Clean to help protect patients from healthcare-associated infections, reduce the risk of exposure to your staff, and improve the overall environment of your facility.
 Our janitorial services for healthcare have been created with best practices and procedures from the leading industry organizations to ensure a proper clean in any healthcare environment.
 Call us today to create a comprehensive cleaning program that's catered to your specific needs.